jgruber/f5-ibmbluemix/README.md

 [[ TO DO DOCUMENT VS CREATE WITH 100G DISK]]

+Once the TMOS Virtual Edition is launched and has completed intialization, it will display like any other Virtual Host in the IBM Cloud web portal, CLI, or API.
+To access the TMOS Virtual Edition simply `ssh` as root to the Virtual host's private IP address or login to the TMOS Web Inteface at `https://[private_ip_address]:8443`.

 # Launching TMOS Virtual Edition on a IBM Cloud Bare Metal Host

 The proceedure for creating a TMOS Virtual Edition for Bare Metal installation is as follows: